• Explore. Learn. Thrive. Fastlane Media Network

 B2B affiliate programs sometimes present a more formal set of expectations for affiliates.
 For example, some online lenders often empower qualified affiliates to act as account managers and build a loan package for the borrower in exchange for a higher commission.

-Regardless of what kind of affiliate program it is, there are common milestones (or stages) that every program demands.
+Regardless of what kind of affiliate program it is, there are typical milestones (or stages) that every program demands.

-First, brands must build their affiliate team with individuals that meet a brands basic requirements.
+First, brands must build their affiliate team with individuals meeting a brand’s basic requirements.

 Next, affiliates must agree to terms and conditions so that they advertise and sell in a way that complements the brand rather than detracts from it.

-Third, the affiliate publishes their affiliate materials (such as an affiliate link) on their own channels (usually a website or social channel).
-As that affiliate attracts consumers and converts them, the brand processes those transactions, fulfills the order, and then pays the affiliate their commission.
+Third, the affiliate publishes their affiliate materials (such as an affiliate link) on their channels (usually a website or social channel).
+As that affiliate attracts and converts consumers, the brand processes those transactions fulfills the order and then pays the affiliate their commission.

 Is affiliate marketing the same as influencer marketing?

 There is some confusion about the terms “affiliate” and “influencer.”
-While it is true that some influencers are also affiliates and that some affiliates are also influencers, these two roles are not the same.
+While it is true that some influencers are affiliates and some affiliates are also influencers, these two roles are not the same.

 Influencers have large followings online due to the quality of their content.
-Additionally, influencers are not always selling products.
+Additionally, influencers are only sometimes selling products.
 Their priority is to build and maintain an online community through compelling content.

 Affiliates, on the other hand, may or may not have large followings online.
-Additionally, many affiliates are not interested in building online communities.
+Additionally, only some affiliates are interested in building online communities.
 Their chief goal is to convert customers and collect a commission.
-That said, many affiliates are highly knowledgeable about their industry and function as consultants that don’t charge their consumer clients (since they get paid by the brand for converting customers).
+That said, many affiliates are highly knowledgeable about their industry and function as consultants who don’t charge their consumer clients (since they get paid by the brand for converting customers).

 Setting Up the Right Foundation to Run an Affiliate Marketing Program